noahburrell0/sealed-secrets-ui/README.md

 Just mount in your Kubeconfig and update the `configmap.yaml` with your settings.
 Optionally, you may wish to set up an ingress for ease of access (not included in manifests).

 ### Kubeconfig/s
 Kubeconfig files can be mounted into the container using either a PersistenVolume or by mounting a secret.
 The directory that the files are mount into should be specified by the `KUBECONF_DIR` environment variable.
+Please consult with the Kubernetes documentation if you are unsure how to do this.

 ### Environment Variables
+Set your environment variable in the [configmap](manifests/configmap.yaml).

 |Variable|Type|Required|Default|Notes|
 |-|-|:-:|-|-|
 |KUBECONF_DIR|String|✔|None|Absolute path to directory containing kubeconfig file/s, do not include a trailing `/` .